 I first came across Stevenson’s words on a magnet in the Art Institute of Chicago’s bookshop.
-It was my senior year of university and most of the traveling I’d done up to that point had involved family vacations on the East Coast.
-Even still, the quote spoke to me like a yet-understood language on an ancient parchment.
+It was my senior year of university and the only traveling I’d done up to that point had involved family roadtrips on the East Coast of the US.

 The great affair is to move.

 As I rolled the phrase across my tongue, it conjured up images of a worn-down bus winding its way through lush, jungled hills; of a ferry plying the waters of a gray churning sea; of a train barreling across the countryside.
 Anything, really, that takes us from here to there and back again.

 But beyond the literal action of a trip, about where we travel or how we got there, it seemed to speak of the spirit behind the movement – the why.
 That insatiable desire for newness and adventure, for different air and foreign sounds, for a journey.